ozzann/client-server-app/README.md

 This repo contains client-server application and the pipeline for its deployment with different technologies like Docker, Jenkins, Puppet and Vagrant.
 Both client and server apps are RESTful web services.
 The client is a Node.js React application and it provides a web-interface.
 The server is a Java application, it's built with using Dropwizard framework.
 Also for both client and server there are automated functional tests.

-The goal of this project is to build a pipeline from the GitHub repository through a Jenkins build to deploy an application running in a Docker container, with a redeployment every time a change is checked in that builds and tests correctly.
+The goal of this project is to build a pipeline from the GitHub repository through a Jenkins build to deploy both applications running in Docker containers, with a redeployment every time a change is checked in that builds and tests correctly.

 Since the project is presented as simplified version of a deployment cycle, there are only three virtual machines.
 One of them runs Jenkins, the other one is supposed to be a Production system.
 Because it's managed by puppet, there is also a virtual machine for Puppet Master.